-Large weight gains most likely for men after divorce, women after marriageAugust 22nd, 2011 in Health /
+Large weight gains most likely for men after divorce, women after marriageAugust 22, 2011 by Jeff Grabmeier in Medicine & Health / Health

 Both marriage and divorce can act as "weight shocks," leading people to add a few extra pounds especially among those over age 30 - according to a new study.